• Skip to primary navigation

 Instructions

 1. Start with the leeks.
 Melt 20g of the butter in large frying pan over a medium heat.
-Once hot, add the leeks and a good pinch of salt and fry for 15-20 minutes, or until very soft and gently caramelised.
+Add the leeks and a good pinch of salt and fry for 15-20 minutes, or until very soft and gently caramelised.
 Remove from the pan and set aside.

 2. Meanwhile, cook the macaroni in salted water until al dente (1-2 minutes less than the cooking time on its packet).
 Drain, then return it to its pot, drizzle with a little olive oil and stir well to combine.
-This will stop the pasta shapes from sticking together.
+This will stop it sticking together.

 3. Preheat the oven to 180°c (fan-assisted).